sudeepaviraj/administrative-api-srilanka/readme.md

         "id": 2,
         "name": "Central"
     },
-    ...
 ]
 ```

-## Demo API
+## Special Note

-You can access the demo of this project from
+You can run sql queries form your own mysql server directly.
+To do that please use database file

 ```
 http://db.famed.cloud/